A seasoned writer needs the best writing apps — for book or blog posts writing, for example.

 It’s certainly not.
 There are many areas where Scrivener is not that effective, and this where other tools like Ulysses come to fill the void.

-While Scrivener targets mostly authors, novelists, and screenwriters, Ulysses tries to showcase itself as an all-in-one solution for anyone who writes (doesn’t matter what they write).
+While Scrivener targets mostly authors, novelists, writers, and screenwriters, Ulysses tries to showcase itself as an all-in-one solution for anyone who writes (doesn’t matter what they write).

 Now the question is, which tool is actually better?
 How does a Scrivener tutorial stack up to Ulysses?
 And are there better Scrivener alternatives out there on the market than Ulysses?
 Which is the best for and ?